 Jeffrey Phillips and Paul Hobcraft have been collaborating for a number of years around their shared passion for innovation.
 In this time they have developed and collaborated around different frameworks and thinking that is available for all to read and hopefully adopt within their own innovation practice.

-This site will be dedicated to telling the innovation stories and insights that provide the understanding of the value and growth opportunities that can come from exploring innovation ecosystems.
+This site started out as a joint collaboration but it was fully taken over by myself, Paul Hobcraft, after twelve months of collaborative writing.
+It is dedicated to telling the innovation stories and insights that provide the understanding of the value and growth opportunities that can come from exploring innovation ecosystems.

-It will explore ecosystems, the delivery mechanisms of platforms along with other collaborative methods and push towards the new need of today, to deliver a seamless total solution that provides customers what they are constantly asking for, to solve their connected needs.
+It explores ecosystems, the delivery mechanisms of platforms, along with other collaborative methods and pushes towards the new need of today, to deliver a seamless total solution that provides customers what they are constantly asking for, to solve their connected needs.

 This thinking is driven by a need for new products and services and building solutions that offer new connected experiences and value.
 Otherwise, we believe your customers will continue to turn away from discrete, disconnected products and services increasingly unless there is this recognition of this ‘power of the connected, highly collaborative world’ available to us to now to build new, more exciting innovation solutions.